Worried about the ceramic tiles getting old in your kitchen – it’s time to do some makeover!

-You should have two coats of paint along with a coat of primer.
-This will work to protect the tile in areas where moisture is not all that present.
+You should have two coats of paint with a coat of primer to protect all the tiles in the area.

-This will also protect from the black soot due to the smoke in the kitchen.
+This sealant layer will also protect the tiles from black soot due to the smoke in the kitchen.

 What Kind of Paint to Use On Ceramic Tiles?

-Remember that a tile surface will require a gloss or semi-gloss paint which is easier to stick and clean.
+Remember that a ceramic tile surface will require a gloss or semi-gloss paint, which is easier to stick and clean.